Jordan Greenidge: Career

 On 15 January 2022, Greenidge signed for Weymouth.

 On 8 March 2022, Greenidge signed for Dartford on loan from the rest of the 2021–22 season.

 On 15 July 2022, Greenidge signed for Hemel Hempstead Town.

 On 19 November 2022, Greenidge signed for Tonbridge Angels on an initial month's loan.
 On 19 December 2022, after scoring three league goals in his first four games, and a hat trick in a FA Trophy game, Greenidge's loan was extended until 8 February 2023.

+Having signed for Tonbridge Angels at the start of the 2023–24 season, Greenidge's contract was terminated by the club on 8 March 2024.
+On the same day, he rejoined his former loan side Dartford for the rest of the season.
+On 30 April 2024, it was announced the Greenidge would leave Dartford following the expiration of his contract.

+On 26 August 2024, Greenidge signed for Chelmsford City.
+On the same day he signed for the club, Greenidge scored on his debut, scoring the equaliser in a 1–1 draw against Chippenham Town.
+On 26 March 2025, Chelmsford announced Greenidge had departed the club.

+On 3 June 2025, Greenidge joined Slough Town.

 Personal life

 His brother Reiss Greenidge currently plays for Maidstone United having previously played for Bolton Wanderers.